ModelSEED/ModelSEEDDatabase/Biochemistry/README.md

 1. **id**: ID of reaction to modify
 2. **source**: Source of modification where "plantdefault" is for PlantSEED and "curated" is for manual curation
-3. **field**: Name of field to modify or "replace" to replace a compound ID with another compound ID in all fields
+3. **action**: (1) Name of field to modify, (2) "replace" to replace a compound ID with another compound ID in all fields, or (3) "priority" to select the reaction from a specific database
-4. **value**: Modified value of the specified field or when field is "replace" original compound ID and new compound ID
+4. **value**: (1) When action is name of field the modified value of the specified field, (2) when action is "replace" original compound ID and new compound ID, or (3) when action is "priority" the name of database to select the reaction from

 Note that a reaction ID can be repeated if there are multiple fields that need to be modified.